old couple on a rollercoaster

 Key points

-High earners retain the ability to carry forward any unused annual allowances from the previous three tax years and so larger contributions may be made, which will attract income tax relief of up to 45% (47% in Scotland).
+Subject to having been a member of a UK registered pension scheme for the previous three years and having sufficient UK relevant earnings in the tax year the contribution is made, high earners retain the ability to carry forward any unused annual allowances from the previous three tax years.
+This could enable larger contributions to be made, which will attract income tax relief of up to 45% (48% in Scotland).
 The MPAA cannot be increased using carry forward.

 Planning opportunity: what is carry forward?

-You are allowed to carry forward any unused annual allowances from the previous three tax years, starting with the earliest year, in order to make a pension contribution in excess of the annual allowance, as long as you had a pension plan in place in each year being carried forward from.
+You are allowed to carry forward any unused annual allowances from the previous three tax years, starting with the earliest year, to make a pension contribution in excess of the annual allowance, as long as you were a member of a UK registered pension scheme in each year being carried forward from.

 It is still possible to use this carry forward even if you are subject to a tapered annual allowance.
-The maximum available amounts of unused relief remain at £40,000 for tax years, 2020-21 to 2022-23, meaning that it may be possible to make a maximum pension contribution of up to £180,000 in tax year 2023-24.
+The maximum available amounts of unused annual allowance remain at £60,000 for the 2023-24 tax year, meaning that it may be possible to make a maximum pension contribution of up to £240,000 in tax year 2026-27.

 Will I be affected by the reduction in the annual allowance?